Cannabis in Switzerland: Decriminalisation

-Canton legalization and reversal
+Canton legalisation and reversal

-On 5 October 2012, the Federal Court invalidated the agreement on hemp culture and trading that came into force on 1 January 2012, which allowed private citizens in the cantons of Geneva, Freiburg, Valais, Vaud, Neuchâtel, Basel-Stadt and Ticino to grow up to four hemp plants (containing less than 1.0% of THC), for violating the federal law on drugs.
+On 5 October 2012, the Federal Court invalidated the agreement on cannabis growing and trading that came into force on 1 January 2012, which allowed private citizens in the cantons of Geneva, Freiburg, Valais, Vaud, Neuchâtel, Basel-Stadt and Ticino to grow up to four cannabis plants (containing less than 1.0% of THC), for violating the Federal Narcotics Act.

-Renewed legalization attempts
+Renewed legalisation attempts

 On 11 September 2018, a parliamentary initiative by the Green Party, that demanded a law on regulation of cultivation, trade, recreational consumption, youth protection, and taxing of cannabis, was rejected in the National Council by 104 to 86 votes.
-Meanwhile the "Legalize It" organization is preparing a second popular initiative originally set to launch in April 2018.
+Meanwhile the "Legalize It" organization is preparing a second popular initiative, originally set to launch in April 2018.

 Pilot trials

+In Switzerland, pilot trials for recreational cannabis dispensing are currently underway.

+Genesis of the project

 In 2016, the cities of Geneva, Basel, Bern, and Zürich stated that they planned to establish pilot cannabis clubs to gauge their utility, limited to 2,000 members total and to be studied for four years.
-Those pilot projects have been shut down by the Federal Office of Public Health in November 2017 because of a missing legal basis.
+Those pilot projects have been shut down by the Federal Office of Public Health in November 2017 because of the lack of legal basis.
 In December 2017, an absolute majority of members of both parliamentary chambers signed a parliamentary motion to change the law.
 However, in June 2018, the motion was narrowly rejected by the National Council after it had passed the Council of States.
 In July 2018, the Federal Council sent a proposition for future cannabis studies to the parliament anyway.

+In 2019, Swiss parliament stopped a research project by the University of Bern that intended to make cannabis available for scientific studies.
+Particularly members of the conservative-right Swiss People’s Party and Centrists voted against the continuation of research in the field.
+In the meantime, registered cannabis preparations as well as the herb drug made it into mainstream medicine, and cannabis research has moved to the forefront of modern pharmacological research, particularly in the Americas and in countries with regulated, legal cannabis use.

+Legal changes

-On 25 September 2020, Swiss parliament approved an amendment to the Federal Act on Narcotics and Psychotropic Substances (NarcA), which came into effect on 15 May 2021.
+On 25 September 2020, the Swiss parliament approved an amendment to the Federal Act on Narcotics and Psychotropic Substances (NarcA), which came into effect on 15 May 2021.
 The amendment provides the legal basis for scientific trials with selected groups of recreational cannabis users residing in Switzerland, and establishes a federally regulated cultivation and harvesting process for narcotic cannabis with dosage/potency limitations (20% THC), limits for pesticide residues, and warning label requirements.
 Additives to cannabis products will also have to undergo federal approval, and need to be declared.
 Federal ordinances will remain in effect for 10 years, determining the individual criteria for trial participants, and regulating the national production and trade of psychotropic cannabis (made in Switzerland).